GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

     Parameters can also be used in Javascript events, learn more about it in the [JavaScript Code events](/gdevelop5/events/js-code#use_javascript_to_get_a_value_from_parameters) page.

-### Adding the events to the function and using the parameters
+## Write function events

-When your function is configured, you can add events to it.
-These events will be launched when the condition, action or expression is used in the rest of the game.
+Events can be added to functions.
+These events are executed when the function is used in other event sheets.
+Which means through its condition, action or expression depending of the function type.

+### Use parameters in function events

+#### Use object parameters

-* You can use all the existing events, actions, conditions and expressions, but you are limited to the **objects that you entered as parameters**.
+* You can use all the existing events, actions, conditions and expressions, but you are limited to the objects that you entered as parameters.
 This is to ensure that your function is only acting on them, and has no "side-effects" on the rest of the game - which would be a bad practice and make functions hard to reuse and to generate.

-* Note that functions can be reused everywhere, and are not limited to a scene.
-You **won't have the list of variables of your scenes** in them.
-You can still manipulate them by using the usual actions and manually writing the variable you want to modify.

-* **Links** are not available in functions, because a function is autonomous and is in theory not even tied to a project.

-#### Object parameter

 Here is an example of a function to rotate some objects: